 If you still can’t resolve the camera issues, you should also consider installing a third-party camera app.
 At least temporarily.
 Sure, there are a lot of good third-party apps in the Play Store, but I would recommend going the extra mile and installing Google Camera.
 This one’s not available in the Store, but you can install a port, which works equally well.

-As a matter of fact, Google Camera is probably the best camera app on the market, so you can’t go wrong there.
+Google Camera is probably the best camera app on the market, so you can’t go wrong there.
 So, you may stick with it even if your default camera starts working as intended again.
 To learn more about the benefits of installing the Gcam port on your device and how to do it properly, check out this article.

 12. Low in-call volume and system sound